-Seamount:
+Seamount

 It is a mountain with pointed summits, rising from the seafloor that does not reach the surface of the ocean.
 Seamounts are volcanic in origin.
 These can be 3,000-4,500 m tall.
-The Emperor seamount, an extension of the I example, Hawaiian Islands in the Pacific Ocean.
-Submarine Canyons These are deep valleys, some comparable to the Grand Canyon of the Colorado river.
-They are sometimes found cutting across the continental shelves and slopes, often extending from the mouths of large rivers.
-The Hudson Canyon is the best known submarine canyon in the world.
+The Emperor seamount, an extension of the Hawaiian Islands in the Pacific Ocean, is a good example.